What Is League of Legends?

-League of Legends has been the world’s most-played video game since 2012 .
-That’s over half a decade of absolute dominance.
+For over a decade, League of Legends has been one of the world’s best multiplayer PvP games for PC.
 If you play any video games at all, you’ve almost certainly heard of it.
 But what is League of Legends?

 If you’re not familiar with multiplayer online battle arena (MOBA) games, it’s a little difficult to explain — so we’ll walk you through the basics.